daeh/zotero-markdb-connect/README.md

         -   The default behavior is to search for markdown files beginning with `@`.
         -   Alternatively, you can specify a RegEx pattern to match your reading note files.
+            -   You include a capturing group in this RegEx pattern to extract the BetterBibTeX citekey from the filename.

     -   Select the `Match notes based on BetterBibTeX citekey` option.